hadjiprocopis/neural-parser/README.md

 # neural-parser
-This is a language for describing a single FFNN (feed forward neural network) or an entity of FFNN (an FFNNE) connected together, train them and tess them.
+This is a language for describing a single FFNN (feed forward neural network) or an entity of FFNN (an FFNNE) connected together, train them and test them.
 It does a lot to the background and made it easier for me to automate the creation of FFNN/FFNNE and assess them.

-It is written in perl.
+It is written in perl in around 1995 for the purposes of my PhD research.
+It probably needs a major rewrite.

 Over the years I have added functionality for manipulating data files for training and testing the networks.
 Most importantly, I have added